Written by: Tim Edison

 burlwood cellars extra dry sparkling

-A delightful sparkling wine with apple, pear, honey, and citrus flavors, this Burlwood Cellars wine really is as refreshing as it gets.
-Extra dry without sweetness, it brings zesty, fruity flavors to the fore for a crisp tipple.
+A delightful sparkling wine with apple, pear, honey, and citrus flavors.
+Extra dry without sweetness, it brings zesty, fruity flavors to the fore for a crisp tipple that's very refreshing.

 burlwood brut sparkling